Central Congregational Church (Providence, Rhode Island): Stained Glass

-The round stained-glass windows under the dome were the work of the J&R Lamb Studios and the Decorative Stained Glass Company, and were installed when the church was built.
+The round stained-glass windows under the dome were the work of the Decorative Stained Glass Company, and were installed when the church was built.

 The larger stained-glass windows were designed by Jacob Holzer with work by the Duffner and Kimberly Company, and were installed over several years in the early 20th century.
 They depict the creation of the earth in the east and the heavenly city in the west, and are described as 'unsurpassed in the state.'
 The First Century of Central Congregational Church (1952) provides a description of the window plan:

 An additional backlit stained-glass pendant was added at the corner of the side aisle and the East Transept in 1950.
-It was given by former organist, Helen Hogan Coome, who with church support ministered to Londoners suffering after The Blitz.
-The pendant is a depiction of the church, designed by an artist that Coome helped.
+It was given by former organist, Helen Hogan Coome, who with church support, ministered to Londoners suffering after The Blitz.
+The pendant is a depiction of Central Church, designed by English stained-glass artist, Leonard Walker.
+Coome commissioned the work after seeing a similar pendant by Walker, depicting St Paul's Cathedral, in Stanley Marchant's office at the Royal Academy of Music.
+Walker worked on the pendant during the war when many artists were out of work and churches were being destroyed by the bombing.

 It is described in the 1952 Anniversary Calendar: